top of page

 CONTINENT: North America

-Named after the small mischievous folkloric creatures, Gremlin is a leptoceratopsid ceratopsian from the Late Cretaceous period of what is now Alberta, Canada.
-Leptoceratopsids were small basal ceratopsians that resembled their larger horned cousins, sporting a small crest on the back of the head, and a powerful beak at the front of the snout.
-Their small size and center of gravity allowed them to sometimes be bipedal, though not always.
-Gremlin can be distinguished from other leptoceratopsids by a ridge on the front of its head that runs from the midline of the skull toward the eye on each side of its face.
+Named for the small mischievous folkloric creatures, Gremlin is a leptoceratopsid ceratopsian from the Late Cretaceous of what is now Canada.
+Leptoceratopsids are basal ceratopsians whose small size and center of gravity sometimes allowed them to be bipedal.
+Gremlin can be distinguished from other leptoceratopsids by a distinct ridge on the front of its head.

 Gremlin is a ceratopsian.
 Ceratopsia is a group of herbivorous, beaked dinosaurs that thrived in what are now North America, Europe, and Asia.
 They primarily flourished during the Cretaceous Period, although ancestral forms lived earlier, in the Late Jurassic.
 Ceratopsians lived until the Cretaceous–Paleogene extinction event, 66 million years ago, when they went extinct along with the other non-avian dinosaurs.